djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ![alt text](assets/image11.png)

-on the following page, select `API keys` from the menu on the left.
+On the following page, select `API keys` from the menu on the left.

 ![alt text](assets/image12.png)